f-erm/TUBerlin_ISIS_downloader/README.md

       are created under savepath.
 If savepath is not specified, they are created in the current directory.
 If the folders already exist, it will check which files are in there, to only download the new files.
-To speed up the process, a new file called "isisignorefile.txt" in which all not in a pdf file resulting links are saved, will be created.
+To speed up the process, a new file called "isisignorefile.txt", in which all not in a pdf file resulting links are saved, will be created.
 If you do not want that, set "ignore" to "none".
       E.g: standartrun(browser,course_list, savepath = "/home/user/", ignore = "none")